ayosec/ffmpeg-drawvg/frontend/docs/LangRef.md

 2. The second call has the same behaviour: it initializes the state at index `0` with the value `0xFF0`.

-3. The third uses `0xAA1` uses index `1`.
-Since that state is already initialized, the rest of the `0xAA1` value is ignored, and it returns the next number after the `0xFF1` seed.
+3. The third call has the argument `0xAA1`, and it uses index `1`.
+Since that state is already initialized (with the seed `0xFF1`), the value `0xAA1` is ignored, and it returns the next number.

 ::: {.example}